Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 Whatever your reasons for unicorn hunting, you are likely to find that there are better and healthier ways of addressing those needs and desires.

-So What’s the Big Problem with Unicorn Hunting Anyway?
+What’s So Bad About Unicorn Hunting Anyway?

-“That’s all well and good, Amy,” you might be saying, “but we’re determined to find a unicorn and we’re willing to wait if necessary!
+“That’s all well and good, Amy,” hopeful couples might be saying right now, “but we’re determined to keep looking for our unicorn and we’re willing to wait if necessary!
 What’s wrong with what we want?
 Isn’t this community supposed to be open minded!?”

 I hear you.
 It’s not nice to be told that what you’re looking for is a problem.
 However, the reason experienced polyamorous people are wary of unicorn hunting is that we’re all too aware of all the ways it can go wrong.
 Many of us have learned from very bitter personal experience, on one side or the other of this equation.